ejtaal/gaia-web/README.md

 # About

-This repo contains Scripts to process GAIA DR3+ data and convert it into a Three.js visualization for the web, allowing one to either fly through the star using WASD and mouse movement, or visit interesting spots in the galactic neighbourhood via the built-in tour facility.
+This repo contains scripts to process GAIA DR3+ data and convert it into a Three.js visualization for the web, allowing one to either fly through the stars using WASD and mouse movement, or visit interesting spots in the galactic neighbourhood via the built-in tour facility.

 # Live demo